The View Tree

 All Views checkboxes.

-When you hover over the items in the View Tree, the related templates will be highlighted in your app.
-For every highlighted template, you can see the template name, and its associated objects.
+When you hover over the views in the list, the templates will be highlighted in your app.
+For every highlighted view, you can see the template name, controller, view, and model.

 Hovering over the app

-If you want to highlight a template or component directly within your app, click on the magnifying glass in the Inspector, then hover over the app.
-As your our mouse passes over it, the related template or component will be highlighted.
+If you want to highlight a template directly from your app, you can click on the magnifying glass and hover your mouse over your app.
+Any time your mouse passes over a template, that template will be highlighted and will show its name and its model, controller, and view names.

-If you click on a highlighted template or component, the Inspector will select it.
-You can then click on the backing objects to send them to the object inspector.
+If you click on a highlighted template, you will select it and can then click on the controller, view, component, or model to send them to the object inspector.

 Click on the